-10. Accumulated Sick, Vacation and Personal Leave
+10. Early Retirement Incentive/Accumulated Sick Leave

-Accumulated sick leave at June 30, 2017 has been computed and recorded in the basic financial statements of the District.
-Employees who leave the District are also entitled to reimbursement for a portion of their unused sick, vacation, and personal days.
-At June 30, 2017, the accumulated liabilities, including salary related payments, (expected to be financed by General Fund revenues) for accumulated sick, vacation and personal leave amounted to \$217,752.
+Early retirement incentive and accumulated sick leave at June 30, 2017 have been computed and recorded in the basic financial statements of the District.
+Eligible District employees who select early retirement are entitled to a termination leave payment based on their age and years of service.
+Employees who leave the District are also entitled to reimbursement for a portion of their unused sick days.
+At June 30, 2017, the accumulated liabilities, including salary related payments, (expected to be financed by General Fund revenues) for early retirement incentive and accumulated sick leave amounted to \$32,000 and \$951,922, respectively.